-THE APPROACH
+APPROACH

-Over the past several decades, more and more work has been accomplished through the use of projects and project management.
-The use of projects has been growing at an accelerated rate, and not just in engineering and information technology, but also in all the business disciplines: marketing, finance, human resources, accounting, operations, legal, and, of course, management.
-One of the most interesting areas of growth, however, has been in the use of projects to achieve the strategic goals of organizations.
+Amazingly, the use of projects and project management continues to accelerate in our global societies.
+With the addition of Agile, project management is now also being used for dynamic, "quasi" projects: initiatives where the scope, budget, and deadline are changing constantly.
+One of the more interesting areas of growth, however, has been in the use of projects for achieving the strategic goals of organizations through the use of sponsors, portfolio management, project management offices, and program managers.
 The exponential growth of membership in the Project Management Institute (PMI) is further convincing evidence, as are the sales of computer software devoted to project management.
 Several societal forces are driving this growth, and many economic factors are reinforcing it.
-We describe these in Chapter 1 of this book.
+We describe all these in Chapter 1 of this book.

-A secondary effect has also been a major contributor to the use of project activity.
-As the use of projects has grown, its very success as a way of getting complex activities carried out successfully has become well established.
+A secondary effect has also been a major contributor to the use of project management.
+As the use of projects has grown, its very success as a way of getting all kinds of activities carried out successfully has become well established, especially when a tight budget or timeline, or both, were involved.
 The result has been a striking increase in the use of projects to accomplish jobs that in the past would simply have been turned over to someone with the comment, "Take care of it."